jnixy/website/content/post/post18-on-posting-my-slides/index.md

 ![hist](histograms.png)

-Just eyeballing those histograms, it looks like the C and D bars flipped.
+Just eyeballing those histograms, it looks like maybe the C and D bars flipped.
+And maybe a few students improved their score from a B last time to an A this time.

 I don't take attendance, but at the beginning of the semester I tried to make it **very clear** to my students that although I was posting the slides, they'd still need to come to class and participate in order to get the most out of the class.
 I also put a disclaimer at the top of the [webpage that lists all my lectures](https://jnix.netlify.app/courses/crcj2030/lectures/), warning that the slides are *merely skeletons* and that *in class, we'll discuss the material in much greater detail.*